PAGE UPDATED: 15.06.2022

 Motorhome ambulance…for an hour!

-So, we carried on, through the torrential rain, Gav seemingly determined to show his driving prowess along the wet, winding roads, making sure our backseat passengers-cum-patients were comfortable enough to enjoy the experience.
+So we carried on, Gav seemingly determined to show his driving prowess along the wet, winding roads, making sure our backseat passengers-cum-patients were comfortable enough to enjoy the ride.
 After all, how often do you get the chance to travel in a vintage motorhome?!